The difference between stomach flu and the flu

 If you can’t hold down fluids, gastroenteritis can lead to dehydration.

-Symptoms of dehydration include weakness, dizziness upon standing, rapid heartrate and decreased urination.
+Symptoms of dehydration include weakness, dizziness upon standing, rapid heart rate, and decreased urination.

 Dehydration can be treated at urgent care centers like GoHealth Urgent Care with IV fluids and anti-nausea medications.

-BUT if you have a fever or severe localized abdominal pain or pain concentrated in one area, you may be sent to the Emergency Department for advanced imaging and lab testing to make sure it’s not something more serious.
+However, if you have a fever or severe localized abdominal pain or pain concentrated in one area, you may be sent to the Emergency Department for advanced imaging and lab testing to make sure it’s not something more serious.

 Gastroenteritis is highly contagious.
 If you know it’s going around, the experts at GoHealth Urgent Care recommend taking extra precautions, like washing your hands even more than usual and avoiding close contact with infected people.